Summer Associates Programme

 - Excellent verbal and written communication skills

-This internship will be conducted 100% virtually.
+This internship will be conducted in a hybrid format for local interns and 100% virtually for overseas interns.
 Working days and hours are Monday through Friday, 8:30am-5:30pm (40 hours per week), with a one-hour lunch break.
 Interns will be expected to attend and participate in virtual meetings over Zoom or MS Teams.
 Please note that is an unpaid internship.
 Students must ensure they are sponsored by or receive credit from their respective institution for this internship.